-In addition, directors and senior managers of the Company that acquire or dispose of a "relevant interest" in a security of the Company must disclose that fact within five trading days of the disposal or acquisition to the NZX and in the Company's interest register.
+In addition, directors and senior managers of the Company that acquire or dispose of a "relevant interest" (as defined in the FMCA) in a security of the Company must disclose that fact within five trading days of the disposal or acquisition to the NZX and in the Company's interest register.
 That disclosure must be made in the prescribed form.
 This requirement continues for six months after a person ceases to be a director or senior manager.
 Senior Managers of the Company are the Group CEO and Group CFO.